WalissonPires/MessagingApi/readme.md

 ## ✅ Próximas Implementações

-- Implementar endpoint de criação de conta (Atualmente não é permitido criar contas.
-A conta é registrada direto no banco)
-- Permitir múltiplos ChatBots 🤖
 - Implementação do suporte a **E-mail** 📧
 - Implementação do suporte a **SMS** 📱
 - Implementação do suporte a **Telegram** 💬
-- Melhorias na documentação 📝
+- Permitir múltiplos ChatBots 🤖